-In our service to the poor, we inevitably come across people who we just won't have gotten to in time.
+In our service to the poor, we inevitably have to say goodbye to some extraordinary souls.
+Some young, some old, some that we’ve helped, and some that we just couldn’t get to in time.
 We dedicate this page to such individuals.
-Operation Shanti honors their memory, their perseverance, their human spirit and their respect for life and humanity in the most challenging of situations.
+Operation Shanti honors their memory, their perseverance, their human spirit, and their respect for life and humanity in the most challenging of situations.

 Jayamma: born 1955 died October 7, 2017.
 Survived by son